open-rmf/rmf/README.md

 > NOTE: The first time the build occurs, many simulation models will be downloaded from Ignition Fuel to populate the scene when the simulation is run.
 As a result, the first build can take a very long time depending on the server load and your Internet connection (for example, 60 minutes).
+> The models required for each of the demo worlds will be automatically downloaded into `~/.gazebo/models` from Ignition Fuel when building the package `rmf_demo_maps`.
+If you notice something wrong with the models in the simulation, your `~/.gazebo/models` path might contain deprecated models not from Fuel.
+An easy way to solve this is to remove all models except for `sun` and `ground_plane` from `~/.gazebo/model`s, and perform a clean rebuild of the package `rmf_demo_maps`.

 ## Run RMF Demos